dnivie/automotive-multigauge/README.md

 # arduino based multigauge
 ## Due to aftermarket autogauges being so expensive and cluttering up your view, I decided to make my own gauges and displaying them on only one screen.
-Saving hundreds of dollars and making my interior look cleaner.
+Saving hundreds of dollars and making my interior look a lot cleaner.

+**things to do:**
+[] Make the gauge wireless
+[] update 3D design
+[] implement configurable screen-view

 Bosch LSU4.2 Wideband Sensor